How a speeding ticket impacts your insurance in North Carolina

 Attend a driver improvement course

-North Carolina state laws allow drivers with four points or more to attend a driver improvement course once every five years.
+North Carolina state laws allow drivers with four points on an eight-point scale or seven points on a 12-point scale to attend a driver improvement course once every five years.
 You may need to qualify first and attend a hearing with an administrative hearings officer, which comes with a $40 fee, as well as a $70 fee for the course itself.
 Once you successfully complete the course, you will receive a credit of three points.
 Over time, these improvements to your driving record may result in lower premiums from your insurer upon policy renewal.

 Frequently asked questions